-(2) The June 30, 2023 and December 31, 2022 common equity tier 1, tier 1 risk-based, and total risk-based capital ratios include a capital conservation buffer of 2.50 percent
+(2) The September 30, 2023 and December 31, 2022 common equity tier 1, tier 1 risk-based, and total risk-based capital ratios include a capital conservation buffer of 2.50 percent

-In addition, at June 30, 2023, the consolidated equity to total assets ratio was 10.23%, compared to 10.00% at December 31, 2022 and 9.55% at June 30, 2022.
+In addition, at June 30, 2023 September 30, 2023, the consolidated equity to total assets ratio was 10.23% 10.31%, compared to 10.00% at December 31, 2022 December 31, 2022 and 9.55% 9.69% at June 30, 2022 September 30, 2022.

-As of June 30, 2023, the capital levels of both TrustCo and the Bank exceeded the minimum standards, including with the fully phased-in capital conservation buffer is taken into account.
+As of June 30, 2023 September 30, 2023, the capital levels of both TrustCo and the Bank exceeded the minimum standards, including with the fully phased-in capital conservation buffer is taken into account.

 Under the Office of the Comptroller of the Currency's ("OCC") "prompt corrective action" regulations, a bank is deemed to be "well capitalized" when its CET1, Tier 1, total risk-based and leverage capital ratios are at least 7%, 8.5%, 10.5% and 5%, respectively.
 A bank is deemed to be "adequately capitalized" or better if its capital ratios meet or exceed the minimum federal regulatory capital requirements, and "undercapitalized" if it fails to meet these minimal capital requirements.
 A bank is "significantly undercapitalized" if its CET1, Tier 1, total risk-based and leverage capital ratios fall below 3%, 4%, 6% and 3%, respectively and "critically undercapitalized" if the institution has a ratio of tangible equity to total assets that is equal to or less than 2%.
-At June 30, 2023 and 2022, Trustco Bank met the definition of "well capitalized."
+At June 30, 2023 September 30, 2023 and 2022, Trustco Bank met the definition of "well capitalized." well-capitalized.

-As noted, the Company's dividend payout ratio was 41.83% of net income for the second quarter of 2023 and 37.46% of net income for the second quarter of 2022.
-The per-share dividend paid in the second quarter of 2023 and 2022 was \$0.36 and \$0.35, respectively.
+As noted, the Company's dividend payout ratio was 41.83% 46.65% of net income for the second third quarter of 2023 and 37.46% 34.57% of net income for the second third quarter of 2022.
+The per-share dividend paid in the second third quarter of 2023 and 2022 was \$0.36 and \$0.35, respectively.
 The Company's ability to pay dividends to its shareholders is dependent upon the ability of the Bank to pay dividends to the Company.
 The payment of dividends by the Bank to the Company is subject to continued compliance with minimum regulatory capital requirements.
-The OCC may disapprove a dividend if: the Bank would be undercapitalized following the distribution; the proposed capital distribution raises safety and soundness concerns; or the capital distribution would violate a prohibition contained in any statute, regulation or agreement.
+The OCC may disapprove a dividend if the Bank would be undercapitalized following the distribution; the proposed capital distribution raises safety and soundness concerns; or the capital distribution would violate a prohibition contained in any statute, regulation or agreement.

-TrustCo maintains a dividend reinvestment plan ("DRP") with approximately 6,872 participants.
+TrustCo maintains a dividend reinvestment plan ("DRP") with approximately 6,872 6,771 participants.
 The DRP allows participants to reinvest dividends in shares of the Company.
 The DRP also allows for additional purchases by participants and has a discount feature (up to a 5% for safe harbor provisions) that can be activated by management as a tool to raise capital.
 To date, the discount feature has not been utilized.